ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 So you could try a live update, i.e. re-import the data while the old data is still in place.
 From a commercial point of view, that solution is probably better than shutting down the site, but it is still a bad one from a technical point of view.
 Your index will stay in an inconsistent state during the time of the update, and that may probably cause both your old and new code to fail during the process.
 The "deploy-then-update" will not be better than the "update-then-deploy" technique: both will likely produce a quite bad user experience during the process - depending on the magnitude of your changes.

 The flex live-reindex feature is what you need in this case.
 You can leave your production app running the old code/index (and keep updating the old index) while the live-reindex rebuilds a new index by using your new code.
 During the rebuild, all the changes made by the old code (still running live) get tracked and mirrored on the new index.
 When the new index is complete, you can hot-swap the old code and index with the new code and index.
-Just a couple of lines of code to write, practically no down-time, no index inconsistency so no code failures and a very smooth user experience.
+Just a few lines of code to write, practically no down-time, no index inconsistency so no code failures and a very smooth user experience.

 > __Personal Note__: Live-reindexing is tricky per se, but finding a way to perform it easily and regardless the app structure has been an even trickier challenge.